Shopify Plus Vs. Corevist

 SHOPIFY: As far as we know, Shopify Plus does not support this interaction with SAP.

 COREVIST: We support self-service invoice viewing and payment, right out of the box.
-See our Product Comparison Chart for more information.
+See our solutions for more information.

 Mapping of user accounts to their parent organization